 How many cavities can I get filled at the same time?

 Technically, there’s no limit to the number of cavities we can fill in one appointment.
-But filling them does take a toll on your mouth and they require time to heal.
-We don’t want to do too many at the same time and overwhelm your body and its healing process.
+But filling them takes a toll on your mouth and requires time to heal.
+We don’t want to do too many simultaneously and overwhelm your body and its healing process.
 Typically, we don’t recommend getting more than four cavities filled in the same appointment.

 Do I have a cavity?

-There are many different warning signs that can indicate a cavity.
-There may be visual cues like a darkened area on the tooth or an actual hole that you can see.
+Many different warning signs can indicate a cavity.
+There may be visual cues like a darkened area on the tooth or an actual hole you can see.
 You may experience pain focused in the area of that tooth or sensitivity when you’re eating and drinking, particularly very hot or cold items.
 If you have any of these symptoms, call our office immediately.
 Our diagnostic tools can confirm if you have a cavity.

 Fuller Dental Addressing Your Dental Concerns